What Automated Customer Service Means [and How to Make it Real]

 Now that you’ve created a well-laid-out resource center, make avail of it in your customer support chat interface.
 By doing so, service agents can quickly search for articles needed and send them to customers without leaving a chat.

 To put an idea in your head, here is what you can do – integrate a knowledge base into a chat widget if your customer support tool allows it.
-It will be much easier for clients to find quick answers right in a chat.
+It will be much easier to find quick answers for customers right in a chat.
 They don’t even need to reach out to a support rep.

-Plus, you can take your automated customer service to the next level by installing an FAQ chatbot.
-This hi-tech tool is able to analyze and process customers’ requests in a chat in a matter of seconds, offering some relevant knowledge base articles that match their demands.
+Plus, you can take your automated customer service tasks to the next level by installing an FAQ chatbot.
+This hi-tech tool can analyze and process customers’ requests in a chat in a matter of seconds, offering some relevant knowledge base articles that match their demands.

 Tip 2: Automate customer service agents’ workflow